gazzgman69/clientflow/replit.md

 ## Data Storage
 PostgreSQL is the primary database, utilizing Drizzle ORM for type-safe operations and migrations.
 Neon Database provides serverless PostgreSQL hosting.
 The schema, defined in `/shared/schema.ts`, includes tables for users, leads, clients, projects, quotes, contracts, invoices, tasks, emails, activities, and automations.

-## Email Provider OAuth Integration
+## Email Provider OAuth Integration & Performance
 The system incorporates a comprehensive email provider integration system.
 This includes a database-backed provider catalog supporting Gmail and Microsoft 365/Outlook, secure OAuth 2.0 flows with PKCE, encrypted token storage, and multi-tenant support with one-active-provider-per-tenant enforcement.
 It features an outgoing email service with provider fallback and a background worker for contacts-only email synchronization.
 Automatic calendar event creation for leads with Google Calendar sync conflict resolution is also implemented, ensuring CRM-created events are protected from overwrites and support cascade deletion with projects.

+**Email Loading Performance**: Emails are fetched from Gmail API and stored in PostgreSQL with composite indexes (`projectId`, `sentAt`) for instant retrieval.
+TanStack Query caches email data with a 5-minute staleTime for instant loading on subsequent visits, matching 17hats performance standards.
+Manual refresh available via UI when needed.

 ## Authentication & Session Management
 The architecture includes preparations for session-based authentication using `connect-pg-simple` for PostgreSQL session storage, user management schema with secure password handling, and a structure for protected routes.